 And even if you do get a prospective client to call you to book a consult call, you’re unlikely to sign them up if you don’t have a framework for that call or you don’t have anything tangible to offer.

-A lack of structure and leverage punches massive holes in your business performance.
+A lack of clarity, structure and leverage punches massive holes in your business performance.
 Yet from my consulting work doing website reviews for small businesses, I see it all the time.
 So, here’s a quick-fire checklist for you:

 In my experience, most of the challenges consultants face in producing consistent revenue is linked to ineffective marketing to attract the right clients and/or low profitability of what you’re offering.